 Our Los Angeles Employment Lawyers Explain

 It is indeed comforting to be able to go on leave from a busy job when a close family member is unwell.
-The United States has the Federal Family Medical Leave Act, which gives employees the right to take leave on account of their own medical problems or those of a family member.
+The United States has the Federal Family Medical Leave Act, which gives employees the right to take leave on account of their own medical problems or those of a family member, including maternity leave and paternity leave.
 California has also enacted the California Fair Employment and Housing Act (FEHA), which grants its employees similar rights.

 As per FEHA, employees may take medical leave for themselves or to take care of their family members if they satisfy the following employment conditions:

 - They should have been in employment under that particular employer for at least 12 months;